memgraph/documentation/pages/data-migration/migrate-from-rdbms-directly.md

 The `YIELD` keyword will create the `row` objects, which are essentially a map which has the column name as the key, and the column value as the value.
-We can iterate over the row objects with the Cypher language to continue populating the database.
+We can iterate over the row objects with the Cypher language to populate the Memgraph database.

 ```cypher
 CALL migrate.postgresql('Musicians' , {